 The concept is simple: you commit to doing something consistently for 100 days straight while sharing it daily on Instagram with at least 2 hashtags: #the100DayProject and one unique one you create for yourself (last year I used #100stitchedcanvases).
 The project is a celebration of process that encourages everyone to participate in 100 days of making.
 It’s beautiful in its simplicity and flexibility allowing creators of all disciplines to participate.
 It produces incredible results, sometimes life-changing.

-This year the 8th anniversary of the community project starts January 31, 2021 and runs through May 10.
+This year the 9th anniversary of the community project starts February 12, 2021.
 Lindsay Jean Thomson is hosting for the third year.
 Go to the100DayProject website to sign up for the official newsletter or listen to the podcast.

 Originally, the 100 Day Project was the brainchild of a Yale graphic design professor, Michael Bierut.
 From 2006-2011, he assigned his students to choose a design operation to repeat every day.
 The last day of the project, by which time they had done the operation one hundred times, each student had up to 15 minutes to present his or her one-hundred part project to the class.
 The only restrictions on the chosen operation were that it must be repeated in some form every day, and that every iteration must be documented for eventual presentation.
 The medium was open, as was the final form of the presentation on the 100th day.
 The results were amazing successful 100 day projects.

 In 2013, Elle Luna and some of her friends took up the project and began to use Instagram as the presentation medium.
 They tagged their images with #The100DayProject and it began to spread.
 In 2019, Elle Luna handed the reigns over to Lindsay Jean Thomson.
 Each year it has become more and more popular.
 Currently, before the start of the 2021 project, there are over 1.7 million posts on Instagram.
 In the past year, 300,000 posts were added to the hashtag.